fastly/js-compute-runtime/DEVELOPMENT.md

 ## Testing a Dev Release
 :warning:	**You should not use this for production workloads!!!!!!!!**

 Dev builds are released before production releases to allow for further testing.
 These are not released upstream to NPM, however you can acquire them from the [Releases](https://github.com/fastly/js-compute-runtime/releases/) section.
-Download the runtime for your platform, extract the executable and place it in the /node_modules/@fastly/js-compute/bin/PLATFORM folder of your Compute@Edge project.
+Download the runtime for your platform, extract the executable and place it in the /node_modules/@fastly/js-compute/bin/PLATFORM folder of your Fastly Compute project.
 Then you can use the normal [Fastly CLI](https://github.com/fastly/cli) to build your service.

 Please submit an [issue](https://github.com/fastly/js-compute-runtime/issues) if you find any problems during testing.